-Front drive product will include a one or two car garage as determined by housing type and located in accordance with the garage location plan.
+Front drive product will include up to a 3 car garage as determined by housing type and located in accordance with the garage location plan.
 Considerations when designing this product will be:

-2nd storey massing over garages must be setback a minimum of 48" from the front of the garage to ensure the massing will not overpower the streetscape.
-Discretion may be used in cases of exceptional and intentional design - with additional design elements applied to lessen the impact of the massing.
-These homes will require an increased front setback.

-- Garage column minimums will be dictated by the width of the lot.
+- 2nd storey massing over garages must be setback a minimum of 48" from the front of the garage to ensure the massing will not overpower the streetscape.
+Discretion may be used in cases of exceptional and intentional design with additional design elements applied to lessen the impact of the massing.
+These homes will require an increased front setback. - Builder shall subscribe the garage integration measures outlined in section 4.1, where the entry is brought forward.
+Front-drive garages should project no further than 15' (4.5m) past the front veranda (can include column and roofline) or front wall of the home.
+When this is not possible, extra treatment will be required on the sides of the garage wall (i.e additional masonry return and/or window). - Garage column minimums will be dictated by the width of the lot.
 In all cases, 18" will be the minimum width required unless the lot size does not permit.
-Garage columns will not be permitted to be less than 12" - Semi-detached product and triple car front drive garages will require an offset plane of 18"